Kroc/v80/bin/wla-dx/README.txt

 Here’s an example about how these functions can be used

-   .IF defined(USE_DEBUG) && defined(DEBUG_SHOW)
+   .IF defined(USE_DEBUG) && defined(DEBUG_SHOW) && min(VALUE_A, VALUE_B) > 10

    LDX #loword(CPU_ADDR)           ; instead of (CPU_ADDR & $00FFFF)
    LDA #bankbyte(CPU_ADDR)         ; instead of :CPU_ADDR
+   .DB random(0, 10)               ; defines a byte with value 0-10

    .ENDIF

+NOTE: random() needs immediate min and max values.

 Temporary Files
 ***************

-Note that WLA will generate an temporary files in the current working directory while it works.
-On Windows and Unix-like systems, the file is called ".wla%PID%a", where "%PID%" is the PID of the process.
-For other system, it’s just "wla_a.tmp".
+Note that WLA will generate temporary files while it works.
+The files are generated using ANSI C’s tmpfile() function.

-When WLA finishes its work these two files are deleted as they serve of no further use.
+When WLA finishes its work these files are deleted as they serve of no further use.

 Compiling